Episode 22: The 10 Biggest Mistakes I’ve Made on My Health Journey (and What You Can Learn From Them)

 If you want to jump right in and listen to the full episode where I discuss all the ups and downs of working on my health and recovery click below!
 And for a summary of my 10 biggest mistakes, plus the main takeaways that can help you scroll down for the blog below.

-Click above to listen to Episode 22 of Holistic Health Radio.
+Click above to listen to this Episode of Holistic Health Radio.
 You can also subscribe and listen on Apple Podcasts or Spotify so you never miss an episode.
 If you enjoy the content be sure to say hi and leave us a 5-star review.

 The 10 Biggest Mistakes I’ve Made on My Health Journey (and What You Can Learn From Them)